chibinz/CuckooHashing/README.md

 ### Correctness testing
-We verify the correctness of our implementation through inserting 512 elements and performing lookup on the same elements.
+We verify the correctness of our implementation by inserting 512 elements and performing lookups on the same elements.
 If all elements are marked as inserted, we conclude that our implementation is correct.
-Different seeds are used and many trials are performed to obtain reliable conclusion.
+Different seeds are used, and many trials are performed to obtain reliable conclusions.

 ### 1. Insertion
 > Create a hash table of size 2^25 in GPU global memory, where each table entry stores a 32-bit integer.
 Insert a set of 2^s random integer keys into the hash table, for s = 10, 11, ..., 24.